haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 3. visualize and analyze that report.

 The process of inserting performance measuring code and collecting performance information is called "profiling".
-The main work is done by GHC while Cabal only acts as a build configuration interface and passes corresponding compiler flags to GHC.
+The work is done by GHC while Cabal only acts as a build configuration interface and passes corresponding compiler flags to GHC.

 Profiling CPU performance